Wizz Air UK

-Wizz Air UK Ltd. is a British low-cost airline and subsidiary of Wizz Air Holdings plc, using its corporate identity.
+Wizz Air UK Limited is a British low-cost airline and subsidiary of Wizz Air Holdings plc, using its corporate identity.
 Founded to enable Wizz Air to retain full UK market access post-Brexit, it is headquartered at London Luton Airport, and has bases at Luton and London Gatwick Airport.
 Wizz Air, including its UK subsidiary, operate flights from eight UK airports to almost 90 destinations across Europe and the Middle East.

 Wizz Air UK holds a Civil Aviation Authority (CAA) Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.

 UK launch

 In October 2017, Wizz Air announced it had applied for an air operator's certificate (AOC) in the United Kingdom through a new UK-based subsidiary, Wizz Air UK, with plans for the subsidiary to take over a number of Wizz Air's existing routes from its existing Luton Airport base starting in March 2018.
 The following month, the airline announced an expansion of service at Luton after acquiring departure and landing slots from defunct Monarch Airlines.
 Wizz Air UK received its AOC in May 2018, two months later than originally planned.

 Wizz Air UK opened its second base at Doncaster Sheffield Airport in August 2020, basing only one aircraft there and operating 10 routes.
 This was increased to 23 routes and another based aircraft in September 2020.
 However, in June 2022 Wizz Air UK announced its Doncaster Sheffield base would be closing, citing the airport's inability to guarantee the terms of its commercial agreement with Wizz.
 In October 2022, Wizz Air ceased operating from Doncaster Sheffield and launched seven routes from nearby Leeds Bradford Airport.

 Wizz opened a base at Gatwick Airport near London in October 2020, with one aircraft flying four new routes.

 In December 2020, Wizz Air UK announced it would be opening its fourth UK base at Cardiff Airport, basing one aircraft and opening nine routes.
 In January 2023, Wizz Air announced the indefinite closure of its Cardiff base despite operating for less than a year.
 The airline cited economic pressures such as rising fuel prices as the reason for the closure.
 The last Wizz Air flights from Cardiff were on 25 January 2023.